 Are there special precautions that people with cancer should take?

-People with cancer, people who are in active cancer treatment, older patients, and people with other serious chronic medical conditions, such as lung disease, diabetes, or heart disease, may be at higher risk for the more severe form of COVID-19.
+People with cancer, people who are in active cancer treatment, older patients, and people with other serious chronic medical conditions, such as lung disease, diabetes, or heart disease, are at higher risk for the more severe form of COVID-19 that could lead to death.
+Recent data have shown that people with active or progressing cancer may be at higher risk than those whose cancer is in remission.
 The same rules apply for people with cancer as for those without cancer: Be sure to wash your hands well, and wash them frequently.
 Avoid touching your face, and avoid close contact with people who are sick.

-Be sure to have enough essential medications, both prescription and over-the-counter, to last for at least 1 month.
-Create or update an emergency contact list that includes family, friends, neighbors, and community or neighborhood resources who may be able to provide information or assistance to you if you need it.
+A good rule of thumb during emergency situations such as the pandemic is to keep enough essential medications, both prescription and over-the-counter, to last for at least 1 month.
+Create and keep updated an emergency contact list that includes family, friends, neighbors, and community or neighborhood resources who may be able to provide information or assistance to you if you need it.

-If you are scheduled for cancer treatments during the COVID-19 outbreak, have a discussion with your oncologist about the benefits and risks of continuing or delaying treatment.
+If you are scheduled for cancer treatments, have a discussion with your oncologist about the benefits and risks of continuing or delaying treatment.
 If you are not scheduled for cancer treatment but are scheduled for an appointment with your oncologist, it may be possible for the doctor to conduct the visit using videoconferencing or telemedicine.
 Be sure to check with your cancer care team to see if this is recommended for you.

 Finally, it is always important to have your health care wishes in writing, in case you are too sick to make decisions for yourself.
 This way, your family and your medical team will know what is important to you and what your wishes are.
 If you have not yet done this, now is a good time.
 Cancer.Net has valuable information on this topic.
 Because some hospitals and clinics are limiting visitors, and some are allowing no visitors, having your health care wishes in writing is more important than ever.
 Here are some examples of important questions to ask yourself, to discuss with your loved ones, and to write down: